 Of course, there were countless beautiful moments too.
 We felt so lucky to have our tribe of girls and we wouldn’t have changed a thing.
-But the fact was that our relationship and our sex life had been put through the meat grinder.
+But the fact was, our relationship and our sex life had been put through the meat grinder.

 When you’re so tired that you just want to curl up in the foetal position on the floor most days of the week, a wild romp in the sack isn’t exactly at the top of your list of priorities.
 When you and your partner are both stretched to your absolute limits, there are moments where you truly believe that you hate the person you married and procreated with.